spicysoft/jp-www-gitlab-com/sites/uncategorized/source/company/culture/inclusion/leadership-dib-council/index.html.md

 * Maintain the requirements outlined in the selection process
 * Minimum one year commitment

 If you are no longer able to maintain these Accountabilities and Commitments you should let the DIB team know as soon as possible.
-If the DIB Team recognises that a member of the Executive DIB Council is not maintaining the Accountabilities and Commitments they will:
+If the DIB Team recognises that a member of the Leadership DIB Council is not maintaining the Accountabilities and Commitments they will:

 1. Provide the member with feedback and ask if they are willing to renew their Accountabilities and Commitments
     * If they feel they are able to recommit we will allow the member to continue
     * If they feel they are unable to recommit we will start the selection process for a new member
-2. If an Executive DIB Council member continues to not meet the Accountabilities and Commitments then the DIB Team will let the member know that they will no longer be apart of the Council and begin the selection process
+2. If the Leadership DIB Council member continues to not meet the Accountabilities and Commitments then the DIB Team will let the member know that they will no longer be apart of the Council and begin the selection process

-# Processes for the Executive DIB Council
+# Processes for the Leadership DIB Council

 ## Annual Kick-off Call

-## Executive DIB Council Monthly Meeting
+Leadership DIB Council Monthly Meeting

 ### Agenda